 Please contact a site directly if you have a question about pass acceptance and fees.
 The Forest Service, the National Park Service, Fish and Wildlife Service, Bureau of Land Management, and Bureau of Reclamation honor the Annual Pass at sites where Entrance or Standard Amenity Fee(s) are charged.

-You can receive your pass by presenting your US military ID at most Federal lands that charge an entrance fee.
+You can receive your pass by presenting your Current US military ID at most Federal lands that charge an entrance fee.
 A list of sites that sell pass is available.
 Sites that issue the Annual Pass will generally also issue the free US military version as well.
 Please contact the Federal Land you will be visiting in advance to ensure that they have the pass available.

 No. The pass owner must be present when the pass is used and it is not transferrable.

 One pass covers everyone in a non-commercial vehicle at sites that charge "per vehicle."

 The Pass has two signature lines.
-The pass is not valid until it is signed, so the US military member or dependent must sign the pass with first and last name when the pass is issued.
-The second signature line is optional, but may only be signed by another US military member or dependent.
+The pass is not valid until it is signed, so the Current US military member or dependent must sign the pass with first and last name when the pass is issued.
+The second signature line is optional, but may only be signed by another Current US military member or dependent.
 One of the signers must be present when using the pass.

 One pass covers the vehicle at sites that charge "per vehicle."
 At "per person" sites, the applicable fee will be charged for each additional person.